6 Daily Practice: Whole Care for All

 Contemplative Life – Body of Practice (Note: Its specific practices each need to be evaluated in relation to their evidence base and suitability for an individual at a given time.)

-The contemplative practice that currently has the strongest evidence base within health care comes from Jon Kabat-Zin and his team’s work in the Center for Mindfulness at the University of Massachusetts.
+The contemplative practice that currently has the strongest scientific evidence base within health care comes from Jon Kabat-Zin and his team’s work in the Center for Mindfulness at the University of Massachusetts.
 The below Positive Psychology website provides much information about the benefits of MBSR and offers several resources to help begin or deepen its practice.

 Mindfulness-Based Stress Reduction: The Ultimate MBSR Guide (positivepsychology.com)